Clutter negatively impacts people's physical health. Meanwhile, living in a tidy home is a predictor of better health.

 ----

-I believe in your ability to curate a life you love.
+I believe in your ability to care for your body and your home.

 You got this!